 Two primary methods exist after all these components are in place: tracing over live footage or working from still photos.

-If the film isn’t great, to begin with, tracing over it will require additional editing to remove any flaws in the artist’s designs.
+If the film isn’t great, to begin with, tracing over it will require additional video editing services to remove any flaws in the artist’s designs.

 To rotoscope is to trace over a film frame by frame to create an animated sequence.
 It has been around for more than a century and may be used to make 3D animations from 2D artwork.